bsorrentino/langgraph4j/samples/agents-handoff/README.md

 ```

 It is interesting to note that the LLM reasoning process creates an **action plan**, while the agent platform handles **dispatching and gathering results**.
-Now, since the LLM (tools enabled) produce a well defined  **agent invocation plan** based on its input to solve the problem he is dealing with, what about behind the action we have another Agent ?
+Now, since the LLM (tools enabled) produce a well defined  **actions invocation plan** based on its input to solve the problem he is dealing with, what about behind the action we have another Agent ?

 ```mermaid
 ---